-The appeal of the best Total War games isn’t difficult to see.
-They’re ambitious in scope, mix grand turn-based strategy with real-time tactics, and come in such sweet flavours of historical recreation – or low-fantasy – that their settings alone are sure to tantalise even most ardent strategy naysayers.
+The appeal of Creative Assembly’s Total War games isn’t difficult to see.
+They’re ambitious in scope, mix grand turn-based strategy with real-time tactics, and come in various sweet flavours of historical recreation or low-fantasy.
+We’ve played them all – too much, if anything – and so offer this guide to the best Total war games in 2023 (mainly so you don’t tragically spend hundreds of tedious hours managing line infantry in Empire, thinking you’re having a good time).

-But quality isn’t guaranteed.
-With 15 Total War games in the part turn-based game part RTS game series, there have been a few duds and ignorable instalments along the way, but at their height, the games stand as shining beacons of creative iteration and refinement.
-We’ve selected the very best Total war games of all, so you won’t mistakenly spend hundreds of ungratifying hours manging line infantry in Empire, thinking you’re having a good time.
+You see, even with a superb formula like Total War, quality isn’t guaranteed.
+With well over a dozen main-line games in the part turn-based game, part 4X game, part RTS game series, there have been a few duds and ignorable instalments along the way – but, at their height, the games stand as shining beacons of creative iteration and refinement.
+So then…